top of page

 The Hidden Costs of People-Pleasing

-The nervous system stays in a subtle but constant stress response when someone is monitoring everyone else’s emotional state.
+The body stays in a subtle but constant stress response when someone is monitoring everyone else's emotional state.

 Eventually the body pushes back.